Spatial scale of agglomeration and dispersion: Number, spacing, and the spatial extent of cities: Derivations

+The indirect utility function $\Vtv$ of a spatial model often reduce to the following implicit form:

-The condition \prettyref{eq:gen-shortrun-equilibrium} represents, e.g., the market equilibrium conditions for a given $\Vtx$ that defines endogenous variable $\Vtw$ other than $\Vtx$ as an implicit function of $\Vtx$.
-For $\Vtv(\Vtx)$ to be well-defined, \prettyref{eq:gen-shortrun-equilibrium} must admit a unique solution of $\Vtw$ for all $\Vtx\inX$.
-We assume that \prettyref{eq:gen-shortrun-equilibrium} has a unique solution when $x_i > 0$ for all $i\inN$.
-In general, we have
+The condition \cref{eq:gen-shortrun-equilibrium} represents, e.g., the general equilibrium conditions for a given $\Vtx$ that defines endogenous variable $\Vtw$ (e.g., wages) other than $\Vtx$ as an implicit function of $\Vtx$.
+We assume that \cref{eq:gen-shortrun-equilibrium} admits a unique solution of $\Vtw$ at each $\Vtx$ for $\Vtv(\Vtx)$ to be well-defined.
+Suppose $\Vts$ and $\Vtv$ are continuously differentiable.
+Then, we have